본문 바로가기

 Caution Over Korea-Japan Cooperation Amid China-Japan Tensions

-In an interview with the media, Xiang Haoyu, a researcher at the China Institute of International Studies, said, "Takaichi is attempting to use Korea as leverage to create a geopolitical and strategic breakthrough for Japan," adding, "In contrast, President Lee's emphasis on 'management' reflects the defensive and pragmatic strategy of the Lee Jaemyung administration.
-This reveals the unstable foundation of Korea-Japan relations and a deep lack of mutual trust."
+Shang Haoyu, a researcher at the China Institute of International Studies, said in an interview with the media, "Takaichi is attempting to use Korea as leverage to create a geopolitical and strategic breakthrough for Japan," adding, "In contrast, the 'management' emphasized by President Lee reflects the defensive and pragmatic strategy of the Lee Jaemyung administration.
+This reveals the unstable foundation of Korea-Japan relations and the deep lack of mutual trust."

-Dazhi Kang, director of the Northeast Asia Institute at the Heilongjiang Academy of Social Sciences, stated, "Any one of the issues-forced labor during the Japanese occupation, comfort women, territorial disputes, or the tendency toward historical revisionism in Japan-can provoke strong backlash in Korean society at any time," adding, "Bilateral relations are highly vulnerable to a vicious cycle of improvement, regression, and renewed improvement, making it difficult to achieve truly stable development."
+Dazhi Jiang, Director of the Northeast Asia Institute at the Heilongjiang Academy of Social Sciences, stated, "Any one of the issues-forced labor during the Japanese occupation, comfort women, territorial disputes, or the trend of historical revisionism in Japan-could provoke a strong backlash in Korean society at any time."
+He added, "Bilateral relations are highly vulnerable to a vicious cycle of improvement, regression, and re-improvement, making it difficult to achieve truly stable development."

-The reason China is downplaying the outcome of the Korea-Japan summit is interpreted as an attempt to keep Japan in check.
-Tensions between China and Japan have deepened since Prime Minister Takaichi suggested possible intervention in the event of a Taiwan contingency in November last year.
-During President Lee's visit to China, the Chinese side also emphasized Korea-China solidarity by highlighting their joint resistance to Japanese militarism during World War II.
+The reason China is downplaying the achievements of the Korea-Japan summit is interpreted as an attempt to keep Japan in check.
+Since Prime Minister Takaichi suggested possible intervention in the event of a Taiwan contingency last November, China-Japan tensions have deepened.
+During President Lee's visit to China, the Chinese side also emphasized Korea-China solidarity by highlighting the fact that both countries fought against Japanese militarism during World War II.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.